linode/docs/docs/applications/messaging/install-znc-debian.md

     [![ZNC](/docs/assets/znc-konversation-1.png)](/docs/assets/znc-konversation-1.png)

-2. enter a name for the new network.
+2. Enter a name for the new network.
 For this example the network is **linode-znc**.
-Then click 'Add...' to enter your network details like IP Address, Port number, and password.
+Then click 'Add...' to open the dialog to add the server.

     [![ZNC](/docs/assets/znc-konversation-2.png)](/docs/assets/znc-konversation-2.png)

+3. Now enter your network details such as IP Address, Port number, and password.

     [![ZNC](/docs/assets/znc-konversation-3.png)](/docs/assets/znc-konversation-3.png)